defnotkevz/zettelkasten/Making your own bittorrent client.md

 **Bencoding** is an encoding that translates a complex set of embedded dictionaries, lists, strings, and integers into a single string.

 The .torrent file contains metadata.
 We need to decode it and save it.
+- **info**: A dictionary which describes the file(s) of the torrent.
+Either for the single file, or the directory structure for more files.
+Hashes for every data piece, in SHA 1 format are stored here.
-- The announce url
+- **announce**: The announce URL of the tracker as a string

-- 'info' dictionary
+Bencoding Structure:

+    Byte Strings : <string length in base ten ASCII> : <string data>
+    Integers: i<base ten ASCII>e
+    Lists: l<bencoded values>e
+    Dictionaries: d<bencoded string><bencoded element>e

 single file torrents and multiple file torrents have different file structures.